Bogalusa, Louisiana: Civil rights era

-Two unsolved murders of African Americans took place in Bogalusa during the civil rights era: killed in 1965 was Oneal Moore, the first black deputy sheriff hired for the Washington Parish Sheriff's Office, and in 1966 Clarence Triggs was killed.
+Two of the most notable murders of African Americans that took place in Bogalusa during the civil rights era were Oneal Moore, who was killed in 1965, the first black deputy sheriff hired for the Washington Parish Sheriff's Office, and Clarence Triggs, who was killed in 1966.

 1970 to present

 With changes in the lumber industry, through the late 20th century, after 1960, a steady decline in industrial operations, jobs, and associated population of the town occurred.
 By 2015, the population was estimated at slightly less than 12,000, more than 40% below the high in 1960.
 These conditions have made it more difficult for remaining residents.

 In 1995, a railroad tank car imploded at Gaylord Chemical Corporation, releasing nitrogen tetroxide and forcing the evacuation of about 3,000 people within a one-mile (1.6 km) radius.
 Residents say "the sky turned orange" as a result.
 Emergency rooms filled with about 4,000 people who complained of burning eyes, skin, and lungs.
 Dozens of lawsuits were filed against Gaylord Chemical and were finally settled in May 2005, with compensation checks issued to around 20,000 people affected by the accident.

 On August 29, 2005, Hurricane Katrina hit the city with winds of about 110 mi/h, downing numerous trees and power lines.
 Many buildings in Bogalusa were damaged from falling trees, and several were destroyed.
 Most of the houses, businesses, and other buildings suffered roof damage from the storm's ferocious winds.
 Some outlying areas of the city were without power for more than a month.